nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_practitioner.md

 A business required element to identify the clinical practitioner using their professional code issued by their professional body.

-The `qualifcation.code.coding.system` must be TBC?
+The `qualifcation.code.coding.system` must be the *TBC - need to get appropriate URLs for the professional bodies...*

-The `qualifcation.code.coding.code` must be the practitioner's professional code issued by their professional body, e.g. General Medical Council (GMC), Nursing and Midwifery Council (NMC), General Pharmaceutical Council (GPhC) etc.
+The `qualifcation.code.coding.code` must be the practitioner's professional code issued by their professional body, e.g. General Medical Council (GMC), Nursing and Midwifery Council (NMC), General Pharmaceutical Council (GPhC) etc.\

+The `qualifcation.code.coding.display` must be the name of the professional body that issued the code, e.g. "`General Medical Council`", "`Nursing and Midwifery Council`" or "`General Pharmaceutical Council`".

 ### communication